Ice Fishing Thickness

 If you want to go ice fishing, ice thickness is something you always have to consider ahead of time.
 Snow cover, temperature changes, underwater springs, and water current can affect safe ice fishing thickness for ice fishing.
 This means that ice thickness often varies from one spot to the next on a lake.

 One of the most important ice fishing tips to remember is to find a trusted local resource that is well-informed about the current ice conditions on the lake where you plan to fish.
-This local resource could be a tackle shop, ice fishing lodge, ice fishing guide, or state agency.
+This local resource could be a tackle shop, ice fishing lodge, ice fishing safety guide, or state agency.

 Testing Ice Thickness

 After you get a reliable update on ice conditions, make sure you have some basic tools and safety gear assembled so that you can confirm safe ice thickness when you get to the lake.

 - Spud bar, chisel or ice auger

 - Cell phone or handheld two-way radio

 You should also be wearing the proper ice fishing clothing for a winter fishing trip in cold weather conditions.

 Once you have the proper tools and safety gear for fishing on the ice, consider these general safe ice fishing, or safe ice thickness guidelines.